Towards Autonomous Visual Navigation in Arable Fields: Abstract

 \section{Abstract}

-Autonomous navigation of a robot in agricultural fields is essential for every task from crop monitoring through to weed management and fertilizer application.
-Many current approaches rely on accurate GPS, however, such technology is expensive and also prone to failure~(e.g. through lack of coverage).
-As such, navigation through sensors that can interpret their environment (such as cameras) is important to achieve the goal of autonomy in agriculture.

-In this paper we introduce a purely vision based navigation scheme which is able to reliably guide the robot through row-crop fields.
-Independent of any global localization or mapping, this approach is able to accurately follow the crop-rows and switch between the rows, only using on-board cameras.
-With the help of a novel crop-row detection and a novel crop-row switching technique, our navigation scheme can be deployed in a wide range of fields with different canopy types in various growth stages.
-We have extensively tested our approach in five different fields under various illumination conditions using our agricultural robotic platform (BonnBot-I).
-And our evaluations show that we have achieved a navigation accuracy of $3.82cm$ over five different crop fields.
+Autonomous navigation of a robot in agricultural fields is essential for every task from crop monitoring to weed management and fertilizer application.
+Many current approaches rely on accurate GPS, however, such technology is expensive and can be impacted by lack of coverage.
+As such, autonomous navigation through sensors that can interpret their environment (such as cameras) is important to achieve the goal of autonomy in agriculture.
+In this paper, we introduce a purely vision-based navigation scheme that is able to reliably guide the robot through row-crop fields using computer vision and signal processing techniques without manual intervention.
+Independent of any global localization or mapping, this approach is able to accurately follow the crop-rows and switch between the rows, only using onboard cameras.
+The proposed navigation scheme can be deployed in a wide range of fields with different canopy shapes in various growth stages, creating a crop agnostic navigation approach.
+This was completed under various illumination conditions using simulated and real fields where we achieve an average navigation accuracy of $3.82cm$ with minimal human intervention (hyper-parameter tuning) on BonnBot-I.

 \textit{Keywords} — Robotics and Automation in Agriculture and Forestry; Agricultural Automation; Vision-Based Navigation.